alnitak/heyflutter_contest/README.md

 #### Packages used

-- [hooks_riverpod](https://pub.dev/packages/hooks_riverpod) is my choosen awesome state manager used with [riverpod_generator](https://pub.dev/packages/riverpod_generator)
+- [hooks_riverpod](https://pub.dev/packages/hooks_riverpod) ©® by (Remi Rousselet)[https://github.com/rrousselGit], is my choosen awesome state manager used with [riverpod_generator](https://pub.dev/packages/riverpod_generator)
-- [freezed](https://pub.dev/packages/freezed) for the plant data model
+- [freezed](https://pub.dev/packages/freezed) ©® by (Remi Rousselet)[https://github.com/rrousselGit], for the plant data model
-- [universal_io](https://pub.dev/packages/universal_io) to use Platform on web
+- [universal_io](https://pub.dev/packages/universal_io) ©® by (Dint)[https://github.com/dint-dev], to use Platform on web
-- [flutter_shaders](https://github.com/jonahwilliams/flutter_shaders) to make the water effect in the plant details page
+- [flutter_shaders](https://github.com/jonahwilliams/flutter_shaders) ©® by (Jonah Williams)[https://github.com/jonahwilliams], to make the water effect in the plant details page
+- [flutter_staggered_grid_view](https://pub.dev/packages/flutter_staggered_grid_view) ©® by (Romain Rastel)[https://github.com/letsar], used for plants list page
 - [Yoda](https://github.com/alnitak/yoda) my plugin for the favourite icon animation
 - [StarMenu](https://github.com/alnitak/flutter_star_menu) my plugin to display cart drop down menu
 - [magnifying_glass](https://github.com/alnitak/magnifying_glass) my plugin to have a magnifier in the plant details page
-- [flutter_staggered_grid_view](https://pub.dev/packages/flutter_staggered_grid_view) used for plants list page

 #### Notes

 - plant items are hard-coded into `models/dummy.dart`
-- plant names, descriptions and short-descriptions are generated with the help of ChatGPT ;) and the plant images don't reflect their name and description!
+- plant names, descriptions and short-descriptions are generated with the help of ChatGPT ;) and the plant images don't reflect their name and descriptions!
 - in the dummy plant items "db", are stored all the images available to make a working scroll of the choosen plant in its details page.
 Instead of searching for many images of the same plant on the web, I preferred to do this for simplicity in this example.
 - in the bottom left of plat details page, the sketch indicates a "Total Price" maybe to indicate the total cart price.
 This could puzzle the user when he press the "Add to Cart" button.
 Instead I show the current plant price and the total cart price is displayed in the drop down menu cart icon.
+- the shader used in the plant detail page comes from https://www.shadertoy.com/view/4djGzz